OwenT2424/operating-systems-cw-journal/week3.md

 memory usage, disk I/O, and network activity.

-Standard Linux tools such as top, free, vmstat, iostat, and ifstat will be used to collect performance data during baseline and load-testing scenarios.
+Standard Linux tools such as top, free, vmstat, iostat, and ifstat will be used to collect performance data during baseline and load-testing scenarios [1], [2].

 ### Week 3 Reflection